 Your cat eating plastic might be a sign of a wider health issue.
 Although unusual, diseases like hyperthyroidism in cats, feline diabetes, anaemia or dental issues might cause a cat to chew on plastic.

-You should seek veterinary advice if you have any concerns about your cat’s health or behaviour.
+You should seek veterinary advice if you have any concerns about your cat’s health.

 Stress and anxiety

-Stress or anxiety can cause cats to show changes in their behaviour and chewing plastic can be a sign that your cat is feeling anxious.
+Stress or anxiety can cause cats to show changes in their behaviour and chewing plastic can be one of many signs that your cat is feeling anxious.
 It’s important to keep an eye on your feline if you see this to make sure they don’t bite off chunks of plastic as this can be dangerous for them.

 OCD